 Legal Guidance Through Child Custody And Visitation Matters

 The highest priority of every parent going through a divorce is to protect his or her children.
-The attorneys at Susan Fuller & Associates, P.C., have represented parents involved in child custody disputes for several decades.
+The attorneys at Fuller & Ahern, P.C. have represented parents involved in child custody disputes for several decades.
 We understand that child custody issues are often the most emotional aspect of a divorce.
 We handle these matters with great care and sensitivity to help you meet your highest goal: protecting the best interests of your children.

 We’re Here To Help

 Every case involving children typically involves one or more of the following situations.
 Contact us to learn more about your rights and obligations in these matters:

 - You have always been the primary caretaker and believe that it is in your child(ren)’s best interest that you remain as such.

 - You are worried that your spouse will ask for an unreasonable amount of child support or, conversely, that he or she will manipulate the numbers to minimize child support obligations.

 - You need to modify your original custody agreement because of a change such as relocation or disputes over the quality of parenting your child is receiving.

 - Your former spouse is not complying with the parenting plan and you need help enforcing it.

 - You have children from a nonmarital relationship and want to know about your rights.